 - Foundational Damage: If a foundation is in need of repairs, the home may need to be pieced and jacked, which can be costly.

-Evaluating a Property’s Condition
+Evaluating a Property’s Shape and Condition

 A simple visual inspection will often be able to tell you if your home needs major repairs, but there are some problems that may not be immediately visible to the naked eye, including problems that can be potentially costly and dangerous.
 You should request the services of two or three licensed, experienced inspection experts and make arrangements for them to tour your home at different times and days.
 Make sure they inspect your crawl space or basement, the roof and the attic, chimneys, or other structures that may be part of your property, even if they are not part of the actual house.